Looking for new spots to try? Lori Fredrich will be dishing out her top five picks in 20 different dining categories throughout the month of October.

 It's definitely tough to narrow down the list of great food trucks to only five, I’ve given it my best effort.
 In the end, these five showcase not only the diversity of cuisines you can find on local food trucks, but also the quality and ingenuity of their intrepid entrepreneurial owners.

 If you haven’t had the pleasure of checking out the deliciously fresh tostadas from this new Bronzeville-based mobile trailer, today is as good a time as any.
-The trailer is usually parked in front of Maranta Plant Shop on King Drive; but you’ll also find it out and about at various events.
+The trailer is usually parked in front of Maranta Plant Shop on King Drive; but you’ll also find it out and about at various events, including both the Tosa and Shorewood farmers markets on weekends.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.